Find The Right Room Setup For An Engaging and Successful Conference or Meeting (Guide with Examples)

 We hope you have found useful tips above on how to design a room setup for your next event.

-What is your number one tip for getting room arrangement right?
+What is your number one tip for getting room arrangements right?
+And what is the strangest place you have facilitated in?

-Let us know about your experience in the comments.
+Let us know about your experience in the comments or join the conversation in our friendly Community space.

 You’re welcome, Franklin – I’m happy to see that you like the article!